byui-cit-internship/VmProjectBFF/vmProjectBackend/README.md

  $env:ASPNETCORE_ENVIRONMENT = 'Production' or any other enviornment that you want to run
  2. Run $env:ASPNETCORE_ENVIRONMENT to make sure that the environment was created

- 3. Make sure that you have already created the intitial create to creat ethe migration: dotnet ef migrations add <name of your mirgation>
+ 3. Make sure that you have already created the intitial create to create the migration: dotnet ef migrations add <name of your mirgation>

  4. Now apply that miragtion to the database with: